JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-data-types-with-c.md

 ```

+It is only necessary to have `.h` files for the `cinterop`.
+We present the `lib.c` file
+here just for reference.

 We need to create a `.def` file to the `cinterop` too.
 Please refer to
 [Interop with C Libraries](interop-with-c.html) for more details.
 It is enough for
 the tutorial to create the `lib.def` file with the following content: